torresjrjr/tabulae.vim/MODEL.md

-1. User hovers to a cell, and presses a command sequence (a single key) that switches them to the buffer of their `.tae` file, either in a new window or the same window.Users edit the `.tae` file directly, and the plugin will automatically update the preview buffer.
+1. User hovers to a cell, and presses a command sequence (a single key) that switches them to the buffer of their `.tae` file, either in a new window or the same window.
+User edits the `.tae` file directly, and the plugin will automatically update the preview buffer.
+Once the data is entered, the preview buffer will be resumed (if it was gone).

 2. User hovers to a cell, and presses a command sequence (a single key) that switches them to a new, small window (`:botright 1new`), or a prompt.
 They